paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

   (D) in the case of projects that require interim financing in excess of $500,000, requiring that the projects initially seek the financing from private or cooperative lenders; and

-  (E) determining if an existing direct loan borrower can refinance with a private or cooperative lender, including with a loan guarantee, prior to providing a new direct loan.
+  (E) determining if an existing direct loan borrower can refinance with a private or cooperative lender, including with a loan guarantee, prior to providing a new direct loan; and

+(7) in the case of an insured or guaranteed loan issued or modified under [section 1926(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1926/a&num=0&edition=prelim), charge and collect from the lender fees in such amounts as to bring down the costs of subsidies for the insured or guaranteed loan, except that the fees shall not act as a bar to participation in the programs nor be inconsistent with current practices in the marketplace.

 ### Statutory Notes

 #### References in Text
-For definition of “this chapter”, referred to in introductory provisions, see note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921).
+This chapter, referred to in text, was in the original “this title”, meaning title III of Pub.
+L. 87–128, Aug.
+8, 1961, 75 Stat.
+307, known as the Consolidated Farm and Rural Development Act, which is classified principally to this chapter.
+For complete classification of title III to the Code, see Short Title note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921) and Tables.

 #### Amendments
+2018—Par.
+(7).
+Pub.
+L. 115–334 added par.
+(7).

 2014—Pub.
 L. 113–79, § 6019(1), struck out “require” after “shall” in introductory provisions.

 Par.
 (1).
 Pub.
 L. 113–79, § 6019(2), inserted “require” after “(1)”.